JSPM

 Linvail is a npm module which provides provenancial equality to JavaScript.

-As many other languages, JavaScript supports two kinds of equality: structural equality which compares values based on their content and referential equality which compare value based on their memory location.
+As many other languages, JavaScript supports two kinds of equality: structural equality which compares values based on their content and referential equality which compares value based on their memory location.
 Provenancial equality goes a step further and compares values based on their provenance.
 Provenancial equality can be seen as a stricter version of referential equality which is itself a stricter version of structural equality.
 In other words, the following implication holds:

 (x eq_prov y) => (x eq_ref y) => (x eq_struct y)